 Please submit a ticket to the UBC Self-Service Portal asking for Telephone support, or call 250-807-9000 for immediate assistance.

-If you wish to record content or need to do a class room live please check out blended learning classrooms for date and time.
+If you wish to record content or need to do a class room live please check out Remote teaching page.

 Video Conferencing is a live video-based meeting between two or more people in different locations using video-enabled devices.
 Video conferencing allows multiple people to meet and collaborate face to face long-distance by transmitting audio, video, text and presentations in real-time through the internet.